Generalized Distribution Prediction for Asset Returns: Methodology

 \subsubsection{Hyperparameter Optimization}

-The model's hyperparameters are optimized using Bayesian optimization, with separate sets of hyperparameters for the asset-specific model (Stage 1) and the market data model (Stage 2).
+The models' hyperparameters are optimized using Bayesian optimization, with separate sets of hyperparameters for the asset-specific model (Stage 1) and the market data model (Stage 2) \cite{optuna}.
 Each set of hyperparameters is sampled independently.
 The common hyperparameters and the specific hyperparameters for each stage are detailed in Table \ref{tab:hyperparameters}.
+The optimal hyperparameters found for qLSTM and subsequently qHybrid -because they use the same hyperparameters- can be found in Appendix \ref{app:qlstm-hyper}.